Skip to Main Content

 • Be intentional about filing claims: Filing a home insurance claim will likely cause your premium to increase.
 To combat this surcharge, be mindful about when you file a claim.
 Many insurance experts recommend that you only file a claim if the repair costs are significantly higher than your deductible.

 • Improve your roof: Massachusetts sees its fair share of hurricanes and nor’easters, which can severely damage your roof.
-Fortifying your roof may earn you a discount from your insurance provider, as it is less susceptible to damage and becomes less likely you would need to file a claim for roof damage.
+Fortifying your roof may earn you a discount from your insurance provider, as it is less susceptible to damage and it becomes less likely you would need to file a claim for roof damage.

 • Meet with a licensed insurance agent before your policy renews: There may be some discounts or savings opportunities you missed when you first signed up for your policy.
 Setting aside time to speak with a licensed insurance representative may help you identify previously glossed-over ways to lower your premium.